-Eventually, both having been lost in their own thoughts for some time, Ximene and John reached a chateau, which was desperately short of accommodation.
+Eventually, both having been lost in their own thoughts for some time, Ximene and John reached the chateau, quickly realising it was desperately short of accommodation.

 ‘A room with a view,’ he said, pointing out the arrow slits on the outer three walls of the room.
 ‘Used to be the accommodation for the lords of the chateau; it is the ultimate strongpoint.’

 It was now after midday.
 All those who had travelled from Foix had not slept for thirty hours.
-Sabastien offered to stand guard while they slumbered and his offer was gratefully accepted.
+Sebastien offered to stand guard while they slumbered and his offer was gratefully accepted.